 Student assistants who work in Stack Maintenance will shelve books, videocassettes and DVDs, search for missing items, straighten/arrange periodicals and newspapers, and work on projects to clean/shift books in the stacks.
 Basic requirements of these tasks include moving heavy book carts and working in tight spaces with possible exposure to dust.
 Interested students will be required to learn the Library of Congress (LC) call number system for shelving.
 Applicants should demonstrate excellent attention to detail and the ability to work independently.
 Students in Stack Maintenance have the option of working evenings and weekends.

 Technical Services Assistant

-Technical Services assistants will be trained to work on the library's computer system, and perform such tasks as the checking in of periodicals and the editing of records in a database.
+Technical Services assistants will be trained to work on our online library services platform, and perform such tasks as the checking in of periodicals and the editing of records.
 Assistants typically work on projects using Microsoft Word, Excel or proprietary library software.
-Other tasks include the physical processing of library materials (i.e. preparing and applying labels) with limited work and exposure to library stacks.
+Other tasks include the physical processing of library materials (i.e. preparing and applying labels).
 Interested applicants should be comfortable working on computers and willing to learn new skills/programs.
 Assistants may be exposed to dust when working with older library materials.
-Applicants should demonstrate excellent attention to detail, the ability to follow detailed procedures, and the ability to work independently.
+Applicants should demonstrate excellent attention to detail, the ability to follow detailed procedures, strong communication skills, and the ability to work independently.
 Students in Technical Services typically work during regular staff hours: Monday - Friday 9 am to 5 pm.